Allium/WithoutHeadOrFoot/_posts/2016-08-12-Roots-of-Paradigm-3.md

 ### Early Confucian Thought

 Confucius' teachings have been reinterpreted and repurposed many times over the last two and a half millennia.
-But underlying its myriad historical and regional variants are metaphysical notions of Universal order, harmony and interconnectedness.
+But underlying its myriad historical and regional variants are the metaphysical notions of Universal order, harmony and interconnectedness.
 According to the Han scholar Dong Zhongshu (aka Tung Chung-shu):

 > Heaven, Earth and Man are the root of all things.
 Heaven begets them, Earth nourishes them, and Man completes them.
 These three complement each other as limbs, torso and head go together to make a body: no one of them can be dispensed with.

 So each part of the Universe &ndash; man, nature, and the supernatural &ndash; depends on each other part for its sustenance.
 This is in stark contrast with the separationist and hierarchical Abrahamic religions, in which God is the custodian of mankind, and man is in turn ruler of nature.

-According to Confucianism, human society can only flourish if it maintains harmony (intellectual, behavioural and spiritual) in itself and with the rest of the cosmos: a healthy cosmos nourishes mankind, which nourishes the cosmos, and so on.
+According to Confucianism, human society can only flourish if it maintains harmony (intellectual, behavioural and spiritual) with itself and with the rest of the cosmos: a healthy cosmos nourishes mankind, which nourishes the cosmos, and so on.
 Each individual thus had strong incentive to do their bit in striving for the prosperity of all.
 The duty of the king, then, was to assure the material needs of his subjects so all may be free to contribute their utmost.
 (The Chinese character for king, 王, is eloquent of his role in uniting man with the other two components of the Universe.)

 So whereas Western individualism atomises people into individuals, stressing their uniqueness, the roots of Chinese institutions are more collectivist, seeing the individual not only as integrated with the rest of society but as part of a cosmic whole, with a duty to cultivate and improve themselves and perform the greatest service they are capable of.